JimDesu/basis-lang/spec.md

 A failure during a block's body propagates per the standard rules &mdash; the block's body is itself a frame-bound context.
 The single-in-flight invariant (F.7) prevents a block-fired failure from coexisting with the outer failure: blocks fire from a no-active-failure state, and any failure they fire is consumed locally or propagates to the caller's frame after the outer failure has already advanced.

-### F.12 Per-Invocation Fexpr Frame (`F`)

-The D/I/F three-frame model of &sect;8.5 specifies a *virtual* per-invocation frame `F` for each fexpr invocation:

-- `D` &mdash; the defining frame (where the fexpr was constructed).
-Holds the slots the fexpr's body accesses by free-name resolution.
-- `I` &mdash; the invoking frame (where the fexpr is invoked).
-May be `D` itself or any deeper frame.
-- `F` &mdash; the fexpr-execution frame.
-A virtual sub-frame within `D`'s scope; the fexpr's body executes as if inlined at `D` at the invocation site `I`.

-The operational mechanism: at fexpr invocation, the fexpr's body runs against `D`'s state with its free names resolving to `D`'s slots. `F` is virtual &mdash; it does not allocate fresh slots; it shares `D`'s storage.
-The body's effects are mutations of `D`'s state at `I`'s execution point.

-### F.13 Dictionary Selection at Installation Sites
+### F.12 Dictionary Selection at Installation Sites

-At every **installation site** &mdash; a `.fail` site, a Case B concept-typed value construction or boxing, a witness-bearing type's constructor call (&sect;9.22, &sect;7.11), or a statement writing a concept-referential field (&sect;9.4's dynamic edge) &mdash; the governing dictionary is selected at *compile time* from that site's resolution context, per the precedence chain of &sect;9.15 (per-site name, innermost `.using`, unique-visible, canonical default).
+At every **installation site** &mdash; a `.fail` site, a Case B concept-typed value construction or boxing, a witness-bearing type's constructor call (&sect;9.20, &sect;7.11), or a statement writing a concept-referential field (&sect;9.4's dynamic edge) &mdash; the governing dictionary is selected at *compile time* from that site's resolution context, per the precedence chain of &sect;9.15 (per-site name, innermost `.using`, unique-visible, canonical default).
 For the `.fail` case specifically:

 1. The typechecker has the concrete payload type `T` (from the expression supplied at `.fail`).
 2. The typechecker has the message's payload concept `C` (from the message declaration's `[PayloadType]` clause).